Open Online Human Rights Advocacy Course

 Human Rights Education

-We’re offering human rights advocates the tools and analysis to build creative and winning campaigns.
+We’re offering human rights advocates the tools to build creative and winning campaigns.

 The curriculum draws on ICAAD’s expertise as well as that of our partner organizations over the years.
 The course will be offered asynchronously over 10 weeks with the following learning outcomes: